A Holistic Approach to Optimal Oral Health — 8 Core Elements

 Why nasal breathing is beneficial:

-• Saliva Production: Nasal breathing helps maintain a more consistent saliva flow.
+- Saliva Production: Nasal breathing helps maintain a more consistent saliva flow and reduces dry mouth.
 Saliva is crucial for neutralizing the acids produced by oral bacteria, reducing the risk of tooth decay and enamel erosion.

-• Oral Microbiome Balance: A well-hydrated mouth supports a balanced oral microbiome, which is crucial for maintaining good overall oral health.
+- Oral Microbiome Balance: A well-hydrated mouth supports a balanced oral microbiome, which is crucial for reducing gum inflammation and maintaining good overall oral health.

 How to incorporate nasal breathing: